 My debut novel, Randall, or The Painted Grape, is published by Galley Beggar Press of Norwich in June 2014, in the Netherlands, by Uitgeverij Podium, and in France from Buchet/Chastel.
 You can read more about the novel, including reviews, here.

 Other published stories include: ‘The Story I’m Thinking Of‘ (click to read), which was shortlisted for the inaugural White Review Short Story Prize in 2013.
 ‘The Faber Book of Adultery‘ (click to read) appeared in Lighthouse, is anthologised in Best British Short Stories 2014 (Salt, edited by Nicholas Royle) and is also available on online at The Barcelona Review.
 ‘Festschrift‘ appears in the second issue of the excellent Gorse, and also appears in Best British Short Stories 2015.
-A new story, ‘Southampton‘, appears in #1 Short Story Anthology (Vanguard Editions).
+Another story, ‘Southampton‘, appears in #1 Short Story Anthology (Vanguard Editions).

 I am represented by Andrew Gordon at David Higham Associates.
 I write on books for The Guardian and the Times Literary Supplement, as well as many other outlets in the past.
 The journalism page on this blog has links to some of this material.

 I am interested in creative uses of Twitter, and in 2013 I wrote a year-long experimental story, ‘J’, on a dedicated account @365daystory.
 Read more about it here.
 Otherwise I’m @Tiny_Camels, though I’m also mucking about on @DiaryOfANovel.
+In 2018 I will be starting a new Twitter writing project, @deathofacat.

 I have taught various undergraduate modules on Creative Writing and The Writing of Journalism, and have also taught on the Kingston Writing School’s Summer Programme in Athens, and the National Academy of Writing’s Summer School in Cambridge.
 I have run a Creative Writing workshop at the last three LSE Literature Festivals, appeared on BBC Radio 4’s Open Book, won a Literary Death Match, and continue to read from my fiction any chance I get.